 The Niagara region is much more populated than Prince Edward County.
 In fact, Niagara has a whopping 448,000 residents, whereas Prince Edward County has only 25,000.

 At the height of the summer season, the small towns in Prince Edward County are lovely to walk around and explore.
-They can get busy, but it’s nothing compared to the crowds in Niagara on the Lake.
+Of course, they can get busy, but it’s nothing compared to the crowds in Niagara on the Lake.
 There, the downtown is swarming with groups of tourists.
 You’ll be lucky to find a parking spot, and it will take 30+ minutes to get a restaurant table.

-Niagara on the Lake is a year-round destination, whereas Prince Edward County is much quieter, especially after summer ends.
+Niagara on the Lake is a year-round destination, whereas Prince Edward County is quieter, especially after summer.
 Niagara is an easy day trip from Toronto and is commonly frequented by day-trippers, casino goers and party animals.
-Prince Edward County on the other hand is further away from large cities and draws visitors who prefer the quiet life, beautiful beaches, and fine food.
+On the other hand, Prince Edward County is further away from large cities and draws visitors who prefer the quiet life, beautiful beaches, and fine food.

 Niagara vs Prince Edward County: Getting Around

-The closest international airport to the Niagara region is John C. Munro Hamilton International Airport, roughly 60km away; the closest international airport to Prince Edward County is Toronto’s Pearson International Airport, at a distance of close to 200km.
+The closest international airport to the Niagara region is John C. Munro Hamilton International Airport, roughly 60km away; the closest international airport to Prince Edward County is Toronto’s Pearson International Airport, almost 200km.

 While both of these Ontario wine regions are accessible via public transportation, it’s important to note that the wineries and attractions are spread across the region.
-If you’d prefer not to drive, I suggest booking a wine tour instead.
+So if you’d prefer not to drive, I suggest booking a wine tour instead.

 Niagara vs Prince Edward County: Accommodations

 Accommodations can get very pricey in both the Niagara region and Prince Edward County.
-Especially, if you want to stay in the ever famous Niagara on the Lake, or Prince Edward County’s historic Picton, Wellington or Bloomfield.
-Prices start at around 300 CAD per night during the summer and are usually booked months in advance.
+Especially if you want to stay in the ever-famous Niagara-on-the-Lake, or Prince Edward County’s historic Picton, Wellington or Bloomfield.
+Prices start at around CAD$300 per night during the summer and are usually booked months in advance.

-If you’re on a budget in the Niagara region, cheaper accommodations can be found at campgrounds and in the city of St. Catherines.
+If you’re on a budget in the Niagara region, you can find cheaper accommodations at campgrounds and in the city of St. Catherines.
 Less expensive options around Prince Edward County include camping at Sandbanks Provincial Park or the city of Belleville, which is north of the County in the Bay of Quinte region.

 Niagara vs Prince Edward County: Food

 Prince Edward County and the Niagara region are known throughout Ontario for their local food and wine scenes.
-Even though the Niagara region has far more restaurants, both areas have some great options for fine dining and cheap eats.
+Even though the Niagara region has far more restaurants, both areas have great fine dining options and cheap eats.